 Like a flexi-access income drawdown, benefits are payable from age 55 (or earlier if you have serious ill health or a qualifying early retirement pension) and you are not required to cease employment to qualify.
-Like a flex-access drawdown, taking this type of income will trigger a reduction in the lifetime allowance, which will reduce your annual allowance from £40,000 to £4,000 per annum for money purchase savings.
+Like a flex-access drawdown, taking this type of income will trigger a reduction in the annual allowance, which will reduce your annual allowance from £60,000 to £10,000 per annum for money purchase savings.